Major AIGCC Report : Released 6 September 2016

 The Asia Investor Group on Climate Change (AIGCC) was an initiative set up in 2011 by the Association for Sustainable and Responsible Investment in Asia (ASrIA), now PRI Asia, to create awareness among Asia’s asset owners and financial institutions about the risks and opportunities associated with climate change and low carbon investing.

 The merger between ASrIA and the Principles for Responsible Investment was completed at the end of 2015 to form PRI Asia.
-IGCC, Ceres/INCR and IIGCC would like to confirm that the Asia Investor Group on Climate Change (AIGCC) will remain within the Global Investor Coalition on Climate Change (GIC) and will be re-launched in Singapore on September 6th 2016.
+AIGCC launched as a member of the Global Investor Coalition on 6 September 2016 in Singapore.

 Given the global shift in momentum to a low carbon future by countries around the world following the recent Paris Agreement, AIGCC has the potential to play a unique role in catalyzing climate-related finance and investment in the Asia region.
 A review of AIGCC has been undertaken to determine the best structure and model that AIGCC should take forward and how it can serve investors in Asia and those who invest into the region.